back

 1. Accounting Jobs

 If you like working independently—but love numbers even more—there are many opportunities in the world of accounting.
 Many people think that accounting skills require deep knowledge of complicated formulas.
 But in reality, accounting is more about research, investigation, and balancing figures.
-Even if you don’t decide to become a full-fledged CPA, some great jobs in which independent workers can thrive.
+Even if you don’t decide to become a full-fledged CPA, there are some great jobs in which independent workers can thrive.

 Tax Consulting and Tax Preparing